DylanSOldham/multiplayer-demo/README.md

 Clone this repository, and execute `npm i` inside the repository folder.

 To start the server, run `npm start`.
-You may then connect to it through a web browser by visiting `http://localhost:8080` (the port may be changed by setting the PORT environment variable.
+This will host the game over port 8080 by default (this can be changed by setting the `PORT` environment variable).
+You may connect to the game through a web browser.